schris88/MMM-Hoymiles-Wifi/README.md

 ```

 ### Run a local MongoDB database with Docker
-To run a local MongoDB database, use the following command:
+To install a local MongoDB database, use the following command:
 ```shell
 docker run -d -p 27017:27017 --name mongodb mongo:latest
 ```